The Worldly Philosophers by Robert L. Heilbroner

 Practicing present moment awareness does not require metaphysical beliefs about the nature of God, reality, salvation or religion, but it does offer a much-needed respite from the chaotic, screen-filled, distraction-ready world we inhabit.
 Written in simple language that will make it easy for anyone to understand, this peace is what Living Buddha, Living Christ offers us.

-Having finished Thich Nhat Hanh's profound ecumenical book on the relationship between Buddhism and Christianity from an outsider perspective, Paul Knitter's book offers an insider perspective that is just as helpful but from another angle.
+Having finished Thich Nhat Hanh's profound ecumenical book on the relationship between Buddhism and Christianity from an outsider perspective, Paul Knitter's book offers an insider perspective that is just as helpful from another angle.

 Knitter is a Vatican-trained Catholic theologian whose interest in Buddhism also began in the '60s.
 Written in a more formal manner than Living Buddha, Living Christ, what is most helpful about this book is Knitter's question and response format.
 Each topic that is addressed begins with Knitter's struggle to accept "traditional" Christian teachings on the subject, then strays to what Buddhism teaches on the same topic, before returning to the Christian perspective again with fresh perspective gained from Buddhism's insights.
 In doing so, he keeps with both Buddhist and Christian teachings.
 A well-known saying from Zen master Ch'ing-yuan Wei-hsin puts it like this: